 What Is Rat Lungworm?
-What You Need to Know About the Disease Travelers Are Picking Up in Hawaii
+Here's What You Need to Know About the Disease Carried by New Guinea Flatworms in Texas

-Department of Health officials recommend following a few simple rules to avoid being infected by the parasite that causes rat lungworm disease.
+After the Hawaii cases were reported, the Hawaii Department of Health officials put out a recommendation for avoiding being infected by the parasite that causes rat lungworm disease.
 First, make sure to wash any fruits and vegetables you plan to eat with clean running water.
 You should be particularly careful about leafy greens.
 By washing these foods properly, you'll remove any tiny slugs or snails.

 Additionally, the Department of Health advises that you “control snail, slug, and rat populations around homes, gardens, and farms.”
 Make sure you clear debris in areas where these creatures might be hiding, and use traps and baits to rid your living areas of them.